Growing trees from compact subgroups: Introduction

 In the present article, we establish a sufficient condition for a compactly generated \tdlc group $G$ to act arc-geometrically on a tree $T$, such that the action on an associated compact boundary $\ol{\Ends} T$ (see Section~\ref{subsec:ends}) is micro-supported.
 To simplify the presentation here we assume that the only compact normal subgroup of $G$ is the trivial subgroup $\triv$; for the full statement without this assumption, see Section~\ref{subsec:cpctend}.

-\begin{definition} Let $G$ be a \tdlc group without nontrivial compact normal subgroup and let $K$ be an infinite subgroup of $G$.
-We say $K$ is a \defbold{TMS subgroup} of $G$ if there is a compact open subgroup $U$ with the following properties: \begin{enumerate}[(a)] \item For all conjugates $V$ of $U$ in $G$, the set of $g \in G$ such that $gKg\inv \le U$ but $gKg\inv \nleq V$ has compact closure. \item The set of $g \in G$ such that $gKg\inv \le U$ does not have compact closure. \end{enumerate} \end{definition}
+\begin{definition} Let $G$ be a \tdlc group without nontrivial compact normal subgroup and let $K$ be an infinite compact subgroup of $G$.
+We say $K$ is a \defbold{TMS subgroup} of $G$ if there is a compact open subgroup $U$ of $G$ with the following properties: \begin{enumerate}[label=(\alph*)] \item For all conjugates $V$ of $U$ in $G$, the set of $g \in G$ such that $gKg\inv \le U$ but $gKg\inv \nleq V$ has compact closure. \item The set of $g \in G$ such that $gKg\inv \le U$ does not have compact closure. \end{enumerate} \end{definition}

 The letters TMS stand for \textit{tree micro-supported}.
-This choice of terminology is motivated by the following result.
+The definition and choice of terminology are motivated by the following results, where a \defbold{half-tree} of a tree $T$ is a proper subtree of $T$ that is joined to the rest of $T$ by a single edge.

+\begin{prop}[See Proposition~\ref{prop:smooth_tree}] Let $G$ be a compactly generated \tdlc group acting faithfully and arc-geometrically on a leafless tree $T$.
+Suppose that for some half-tree $T'$ of $T$, the pointwise fixator $K$ of $T'$ in $G$ fixes only finitely many arcs of $T \setminus T'$.
+Then $K$ is a TMS subgroup of $G$. \end{prop}

 \begin{theorem}[See Theorem~\ref{cpctend}] Let $G$ be a compactly generated \tdlc group without nontrivial compact normal subgroup.
 Suppose that $G$ has a TMS subgroup $K$.
 Then $G$ is [A]-semisimple.
-Moreover, $G$ acts faithfully on a leafless tree $T$, such that the pointwise fixator of every half-tree contains a conjugate of $K$ and such that one of the following holds: \begin{enumerate}[(i)] \item $T$ is locally finite and $G$ acts vertex-transitively with compact open stabilisers on $T$, fixing a unique end; \item $G$ preserves no end or proper subtree of $T$ and $G$ has compact open arc stabilisers on $T$. \end{enumerate} In either case, the action of $G$ on $\Ends G$ is faithful and nondiscretely micro-supported. \end{theorem}
+Moreover, $G$ acts faithfully on a leafless tree $T$, such that the pointwise fixator of every half-tree contains a conjugate of $K$ and such that one of the following holds: \begin{enumerate}[label=(\roman*)] \item $T$ is locally finite and $G$ acts vertex-transitively with compact open stabilisers on $T$, fixing a unique end; \item $G$ preserves no end or proper subtree of $T$ and $G$ has compact open arc stabilisers on $T$. \end{enumerate} In either case, the action of $G$ on $\Ends G$ is faithful and nondiscretely micro-supported. \end{theorem}

 We remark that in case (i), the group $G$ is a \textit{focal hyperbolic group} in the sense of \cite{CCMT}.
 The totally disconnected focal hyperbolic groups are also studied by G. Willis in \cite{WillisSG}, who calls them \textit{scale groups}.
 They are formed as an ascending HNN extension over a compact open subgroup.
 In case (ii), the tree need not be locally finite; moreover, the normal subgroup $\cgrp{gKg\inv \mid g \in G}$ is topologically simple by a theorem of R. M\"{o}ller and J. Vonk (\cite[Theorem~2.4]{MollerVonk}).